TheArtificial/theartificial.nl/source/blog/2016/09-13-not-your-pipelline.html.md

 And it gets better.
 Seeing a company that has groups of women (not just the token one or two) in relevant positions of power means that we have a place to learn and grow.
 It hasn’t gone unnoticed by our applicants that The Artificial is women all the way up.

-it’s all men on leather couches with scotch and cigars or men drinking beers around foosball tables.
-Sometimes there’s a token woman.
-She’s probably in HR.

-Recruiting Women by Looking for Feminine Traits
+# Recruiting Women by Looking for Feminine Traits
 What keeps women from making it from the candidate pool into interviews and jobs?
 In my experience, it’s often the unintentional biases of male recruiters and hiring directors.
 [This bias](http://www.fastcompany.com/3026889/6-ways-to-scare-off-technical-women-from-your-company) is often present from the job posting to the interview process.

 Early in my career, I read countless “entry level” postings that required 3-5 years of experience.
 Only when I embellished my experience was I able to break through this barrier, but this résumé padding wasn’t natural.
 I was raised (as many women are) to be humble and curious, two things that recruiters are often blind to when sifting through résumés.
 Now that I’m on the other side of the recruiting software, I feel the pressure to look for years of experience, but I’m also quick to discount portfolios from applicants who brag about their work or boast about their skillz.